2022 California Proposition 1: Assembly

 On June 23, the Assembly Judiciary Committee passed the amendment in a 7–2 vote.
-On June 27, the Assembly voted 58–17 to pass SCA 10, allowing the amendment to be put to a vote before California voters in the 2022 general election.
+On June 27, the Assembly voted 58–17 to pass SCA 10, allowing the amendment to be put to a vote before California voters in the general election.
 During the Assembly debate, Republican assemblymember Kevin Kiley asked whether the constitutional amendment would change limitations on abortion past viability.
 After a 30 second pause, Rendon quietly spoke with other Democratic assemblymembers and asked for the question to be restated, thereafter promising to answer Kiley's question another time.
 The question remained unanswered.
 Suzette Martinez Valladares was the only Republican to vote in favor of SCA 10, with her justification being, "While I am personally pro-life with exceptions, I believe that voters should have a choice in deciding this issue in November."
 Democratic assemblymembers Ken Cooley, Tim Grayson, and Robert Rivas, Republican assemblymember Phillip Chen, and independent assemblymember Chad Mayes did not record a vote.
 On June 29, the Assembly passed SB 131 in a 60–17 vote, sending the bill to the governor, who approved the legislation the next day, making certain SCA 10's designation as Proposition 1.

 Campaign

 Designation and legislative analysis

 On July 1, 2022, California Secretary of State Shirley Weber designated SCA 10 as Proposition 1 for the November 2022 election, being one of seven ballot propositions in the general election.
-The constitutional amendment's designation as Proposition 1 was pursuant to the requirement made in SB 131.
+The constitutional amendment's designation as Proposition 1 was pursuant to the requirement in SB 131.
 Proposition 1 was later given the ballot title "Constitutional Right to Reproductive Freedom" by July 8.

-For the voter information guide provided by the Secretary of State, the Legislative Analyst's Office did not find that Proposition 1 had any fiscal effect, unless a court interprets the proposition as expanding reproductive rights beyond existing law.
-The LAO also explained the effect of voting yes or no, which is as follows:
+For the voter information guide provided by the Secretary of State, the Legislative Analyst's Office (LAO) did not find that Proposition 1 had any fiscal effect, unless a court interpreted the proposition as expanding reproductive rights beyond existing law.
+The LAO also explained the effect of voting yes or no, which as follows: